emilhagl/emilhagl.github.io/docs/index.md

        alt="Profile Image">
   <!-- Text and Title below the image -->
   <div style="flex: 2; min-width: 200px; text-align: left;">
-    <h2><strong>A little about me and my research.</strong></h2>
+    <h2><strong>A little about me and my research</strong></h2>
     <p> I am a PhD Student in Computer Science at Umeå University in Sweden.
 My research concerns the application of AI to marketing.
 Specifically, I study the use of webpage content, rather than personal data, for ad targeting—a strategy known as contextual advertising.
-My thesis explores methods for understanding online content using Natural Language Processing (NLP) and the impact of online contexts on advertising effectiveness.
+My thesis includes  for understanding online content using Natural Language Processing (NLP) and the impact of online contexts on advertising effectiveness.
      <br><br>
     <!-- My thesis includes articles on which explores (i) how natural language processing (NLP) can be leveraged to analyze online content, (ii) examines the impact of online contexts on advertising effectiveness and (iii) the implications on consumers and advertisers of contextual versus personal advertising. <br><br> -->

     Before my PhD, I earned a B.Sc. in Industrial Engineering and Management and an M.Sc. in Computer Science and Machine Learning from KTH Royal Institute of Technology in Stockholm. <br><br>

-    On this website you will find a summary of my research and links to the articles that will constitute my PhD thesis.
+    This website provides a summary of my research and links to the articles that constitute my PhD thesis.
      </p>
   </div>
 </div>